Close Icon

 8. Furnish and maintain your property to a high standard

 It goes without saying that furnishing and maintaining a property is vital to letting a holiday home.
-Creating a stylish, well-presented and spotlessly clean interior is a crucial part of your holiday lets success and key to making guests feel welcome, happy with their booking and likely to book again.
+Creating a stylish, well-presented and clean interior is key to making guests feel welcome, satisfied and likely to book again.

 The most successful holiday cottage owners are continually making improvements to their properties by reinvesting back into their holiday let business.
-This can be as simple as adding desirable features, renewing furnishings, or decorating on a regular basis to keep the property looking at its best.
+This can be as simple as renewing furnishings or decorating on a regular basis to keep the property looking at its best.

 9. Understand holiday let rules and regulations

-A top tip to running a successful holiday let is understanding the legal requirements that must be adhered to for the safe running of your business.
-Whilst some rules and regulations might be obvious, others are less so.
+A top tip for running a successful holiday let is understanding the legal requirements that must be adhered to, for the safety of guests and others.

-10. Partner with the best management agency in Cornwall
+10. Partner with a leading management agency in Cornwall

 Top tips for letting a holiday home in Cornwall